LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_DBT.md

 *   Easier onboarding and collaboration

-For technical beginners, DBT Cloud can be an easier starting point, while more advanced users might prefer DBT Core for greater flexibility.
+DBT Cloud can be an easier starting point for technical beginners, while more advanced users might prefer DBT Core for greater flexibility.

 ## Who Uses DBT?